 The mind delightfully sates at the premises that barely see a drunk Hathaway if not through what happens around her and her impact on her surroundings.
 Everything is implied rather than explicit, from the party of friends that lands at her boyfriend’s place immediately after he leaves (not only are they not surprised to see her in an otherwordly state but they also opened the front door as if they always knew it would be opened to them) to the Seoul destructions and deaths shown through the panic and the fear rather than any gore.

 The message is almost that saving yourself is saving the world.
 But it feels invertedly that unless we can see our place in the world, our place in saving the world, it is hard to see a point in saving ourselves.
 Similarly, can the collateral damages of our mistakes truly be wiped from our memories and the minds of those who were affected with a “sorry” even meant, even with the former (mistakes) never again repeated?
 There is a question mark as to whether the writer glosses over that point (I doubt it but who knows) or has inserted a hint of sarcasm.
 But even with such occurences, the setting, the supernatural metaphors, the comedy, the film never ceases to be grounded in reality and therefore grip the viewer enough to have their disbelief suspended but never too much to stop smiling or at time just laughing, even when uncomfortably.
 There is indeed no greater slap into reality than to wake up from drunkenness with the lives of innocent people in your conscience, but can only death gives us such a blow?
-And what if we don’t care, bred so carefully into minding only our own businesses and pretending that we have no responsibility in the consequences of our actions?
+And what if we don’t care, bred so carefully into minding only our own businesses, being increasingly numbed to other’s pain, and pretending that we have no responsibility in the consequences of our actions?